 Good leaders RESPECT CONFIDENTIALITY.
 It is a privilege to be included at the boardroom table – to listen, to give input.
 Those who need to be aware of the conversation are likely seated beside you, and if someone is not in the room, there’s often a reason why.
 If you’ve earned an invitation to important discussions, respect your seat in the boardroom by not talking about what happens within those walls.
 There’s an assumption of trust extended to everyone at the table, and those who break it don’t get invited back.

 Good leaders recognize that ATTITUDE IS CONTAGIOUS and that they play a critical role in setting the tone at the office.
 It takes effort to train your mind to focus on the positive and to live in a state of gratitude.
 That’s why we start our meetings at Wymer Brownlee with something called “Positive Focus.”
 Everyone is the room shares one thing they’re thankful for and commits to being present and engaged for the remainder of the meeting.
 We also work to be mindful of “The Gap” – an exercise I learned from the Strategic Coach program that encourages you to compare your personal progress to past versions of yourself rather than a perfect, unachievable ideal.
 The Gap exercise cultivates gratitude for where you are rather than discouragement for not yet being where you want.
 One final note about attitude: no matter where you are in your career – be it intern or CEO – you should always be willing to do what it takes to get the job done.
-No job is beneath you.
+No job is below you.
 True leaders serve others and are always willing to outwork everyone else.

 My love of studying leadership began at Oklahoma Bible Academy but has continued to this day.
 I look forward to seeing how the young men and women we chatted with grow in their leadership skills and do great things in our world.